- Why Nichols? »

-Massachusetts law requires that every student enrolled in a course load that is equivalent to at least 3/4 full-time enrollment participate in a qualifying student health insurance program or in a health benefit plan with comparable coverage.
+Massachusetts State law requires that every student enrolled in a course load that is equivalent to at least 3/4 full-time enrollment participate in a qualifying student health insurance program or in a health benefit plan with comparable coverage.
 Students may qualify to waive this fee.
 Additional information can be found on the Consolidated Health Plans website.

 Students may choose to attend a course without earning credit for the course.